Push Notifications vs Text Reminders: Which Works Better?

 There is also the persistence factor.
 Push notifications disappear when you swipe them.
 Texts stay in your thread until you deal with them.
 They sit there, visible, every time you open your messages.
 That gentle persistence - not nagging, just present - is surprisingly effective.
 You do not need to remember to check.
 The reminder is already where you are looking.

-What reminder apps get wrong
+What do reminder apps get wrong?

 Most reminder apps operate on a flawed assumption: that you will open the app.
 They build beautiful interfaces, organize your tasks into categories, give you color-coded labels and priority levels.
 Then they send you a push notification and hope you tap it.